Australia, Say Hello to Tesla Powerwall 3. Now Available.

 Battery storage is a great way to store excess solar generated throughout the day to be consumed through peak demand periods.
 Battery owners can maximise their solar investment, reducing energy costs and grid demand, whilst also contributing to grid stability and reduced emission targets.

-Until we get a better understanding of the mechanics of the battery rebate scheme in NSW, we can only speculate about the potential benefits of the scheme as certain aspects will indicate its trajectory, such as the Approved product list which is being specified by the Scheme Administrator.
+Until we get a better understanding of the mechanics of the battery scheme in NSW, we can only speculate about the potential benefits of the scheme as certain aspects will indicate its trajectory, such as the Approved product list which is being specified by the Scheme Administrator.

 If you’re interested in keeping up to date with how the scheme will play out, consider signing up to our updates list and we will send you any new information we have about the battery incentive scheme.